The Polar Express™ Frequently Asked Questions (FAQ)

 All Polar Express™ trips board at the Museum's Wabash Depot in downtown Monticello.
 The depot is located at 200 E. Livingston St., Monticello, IL 61856.

 Your tickets will be ready for pickup at the depot in downtown Monticello at 4:30 pm the day of your train.
 Please arrive at least 30 minutes before your departure to ensure time to pick up tickets and board the train.
 All seats on the train are assigned.

 Will there be other things to do at the train station?

 Yes!
-At the VFW Hall, located across the parking lot from the Wabash Depot, you will find children's games and activities, snacks and soft drinks available for purchase at Mrs. Claus' Kitchen, and holiday gift ideas at Santa's Gift Shop.
+At the Wabash Center, located across the parking lot from the Wabash Depot, you will find children's games and activities, a seasonal photo-op station, snacks and soft drinks available for purchase at Mrs. Claus's Kitchen, and holiday gifts galore at Santa's Gift Shop.

 What is the inclement weather policy?

-If you are unable to attend because the Illinois State Police close the highways due to weather conditions, we will issue refunds.
+If the Illinois State Police close the highways due to weather conditions, we will issue refunds.
 Otherwise, the trains will run.